Categories: General Tips

 In most cases, a mobile wallet app is integrated right into the device you already have, like iPhones equipped with Apple Pay,.
 Boom!
 You’re ready to go.
 Depending on your financial institution, you can choose other mobile wallets to download, too.
 Some retailers even have their own mobile wallets; for example you can use the Starbucks mobile wallet at Starbucks.

-Why would I want to use a mobile wallet?
+Why would I want to use a digital wallet?

 The biggest factor here is convenience!
 With a mobile wallet, your transactions will be touchless and you won’t have to fumble to pull the right debit or credit card from your wallet while in line at the grocery store.
 Plus, you don’t have to carry a hefty wallet every time you leave the house.
 You’ll never have to worry about misplacing your card again.
 And it makes transactions a lot quicker, especially since you don’t have to count out change. .